 Yes our first born of our older set of twins is actually Amritsar.
 But we like to use Tara’s name first as much as Amritsar’s.
-Politics and diplomacy start young nowadays – were hoping to avoid any resentment on who comes first later on – they are both as equally talented and both as strong willed, although they excel in different areas.
+Politics and diplomacy start young nowadays – we’re hoping to avoid any resentment on whos name comes first later on – they are both as equally talented and both as strong willed, although they excel in different areas.

 We didn’t realise when the names were considered that they would add up to the word ATTAC (Amritsar, Tara, Thor, Aaliyah and Caleb) with the timeline of the births.
 And no – that’s enough – there will be no sixth child with a name starting with the letter K (ATTACK) lol.

 All of our children were born via a c’section.
-So the weight of the babies determine who is the first born.
+So in the case of twins and we have two sets, the weight of the babies at birth determines who is the first born.
 For us the c’section was an important factor for our surrogacies.
 Our egg donors and surrogates helped us assisting in very different ways.
 I definitely feel that to go through the process of a natural birth for the surrogate for a child who was not biologically theirs’ would just be so conflicting and thankfully the IVF clinics we had used in the past subscribed to the same ethics!

 One also has to consider – we chose surrogacy and more so compensated surrogacy (not legal in the U.K.) as the way to plan our family as altruistic surrogacy (where no payment is made, just expenses), quite legal here in the U.K. had its potential problems!
 John and I planned this family – we are our children’s true and only parents.
 I don’t feel that a moral or ethical argument exists here.
 We just chose not to be dependent on an unknown person to assist as the progenitor in our pregnancies.
 The thought of a third party (mummy) in the background looking in every now and then to ‘check up’ on us as parents was just completely unacceptable.
 We both chose to be parents, John and I, not the egg donor or the surrogate.